penguintree/pjs/README.md

 in order to run it, you must install npm modules 'connect' and 'serve-static'.

 Todos :
-- two-way bindings for inputs
-- Handle all object levels in spies (currently just first-level properties can be watched)
-- events
 - Unit tests
 - linter ?
 - ...